shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “On a hiking trip.”
 Reesu shrugged.

-“But, why did they go without me?”
+“But why did they go without me?”

 “Like I told you, he went on a hiking trip.”